 We are a far more tribal species– a far more mythology-driven, psychologically-driven species– than we are a logical species.

-Of course, this is not a new phenomenon.
+Unfortunately, none of this is a new phenomenon.
 Nine years ago, I was noting how Ginger Taylor and Kim Stagliano liked to define the term “Vaccinianity” thusly:

 The worship of Vaccination.
 The belief that Vaccine is inherently Good and therefore cannot cause damage.
 If damage does occur, it is not because Vaccine was bad, but because the injured party was a poor receptacle for the inherently Good Vaccine. (ie. hanna poling was hurt when she came into contact with Vaccine, not because the Vaccine was harmful, but because her DNA was not to par or because her mitochondrial disorder was to blame.)
 Vaccine is presumed to have rights that supersede the rights of the individual, while the human person’s rights must defer to Vaccine.